fussgaenger/Portland_Digital_Twin/README.md

 Line 44

 Another key alias "Application ID" is needed from TrimMet.
 Again hit https://developer.trimet.org/appid/registration/ to apply for an Application ID.
-For this one you need to navigate to folder needs to be put in file
+For this one you need to navigate to folder `Portland_Digital_Twin/GTFS_Data_Loader/GTFS_Data_Loader/` and modify file

+`MainWindow.xaml.cs`

+Line 51

+After updating these files you should be good to go...

 <br />